kipcole9/calendrical/README.md

   - [ ] Date and time formatting which will be done in a locale sensitive way through the [ex_cldr](https://hex.pm/packages/ex_cldr) package after it is updated to provide that support.
 Expected in July 2017.

-  - [ ] Hebrew, Islamic and Persian calendars (the arithmetic versions) are expected to land in July 2017
+  - [ ] Hebrew and Islamic calendars (the arithmetic versions) are expected to land in July 2017

   - [ ]  Astronomical calendar types will be implemented but only after the required astronomy library is built (ie not expected before year end 2017)